Film Production Resume Tips and Events!

 Please make sure not to have any of these mistakes.
 People notice these.
 If you have any of these errors on your resume people will think you are careless and don’t have an attention to detail.

 Your resume is about you, not the companies you’ve worked for.

 A lot of the times on resumes we’ve received they highlight all the companies they’ve worked for thinking that is the major selling point.
-The truth is the position you held there weighs more in importance.
-Highlight your position or bold it rather than the company you worked for.
+The truth is – the position you held there weighs more in importance.
+Highlight or bold your position rather than the company you worked for.
 Make it clear what you did there.
 Don’t let that information get lost in your resume.

-Your resume should be quick to read and aethsically pleasing.
+Your resume should be quick to read and aesthetically pleasing.

 Your resume has to look clean and organized.
 Keep playing with your format to figure out how to utilize that 1 page with as much info as possible but at the same time easy to read.
 It doesn’t matter if you want to use a traditional format or go with a more modern and fun format.

 You don’t need to include your mailing address in your contact info.

 A lot of people assume they need to put where they live on a resume.
 This is not true.
 Sometimes this can even hurt you.
 Don’t let people worry about your commute.
 It’s none of their business where you live until they have to mail you a check for the work you just did for them.
 Especially if you are trying to relocate – don’t include it.
 Many companies will not even consider you knowing you are trying to relocate.

 Show your personality/characteristics, not just your work experience.

 We’ve seen so many resumes where all they give is what work they did.
 While that is what a resume is, the company/person is still hiring a person.
 Are you a leader?
 Are you a great problem solver?
 Maybe you’re a good mediator.
 Do you deal well under pressure?
 Do you have negotiating skills?
 Communication skills?
 Are you a wiz at social media managing?
 TELL THEM IN YOUR RESUME!